Fed's Lockhart says June rate hike not his current preference

-WEST PALM BEACH (Reuters) - Atlanta Federal Reserve Bank President Dennis Lockhart said on Thursday that he favored a rate hike later in the year rather than in June, given the cloudy data from the first few months of 2015.
+WEST PALM BEACH, April 16 (Reuters) - Atlanta Federal Reserve Bank President Dennis Lockhart said on Thursday that he favored a rate hike later in the year rather than in June, given the cloudy data from the first few months of 2015.

 “I would lean to a little later versus a little earlier,” Lockhart said, referring to the weak U.S. employment report for March and other factors that may prove transitory, but which are making the economy difficult to read.